-My current and first standard edition poetry collection, The Girl Who Talks to Paintings (Glass Lyre Press, forthcoming), is an ekphrastic collection that conceives of ekphrasis as a type of translation: as a movement between images and words, as well as between lived and imagined experience.
+My current and first standard edition poetry collection, The Girl Who Talked to Paintings (Glass Lyre Press), is an ekphrastic collection that conceives of ekphrasis as a type of translation: as a movement between images and words, as well as between lived and imagined experience.
 These poems dramatize visual art personas who come alive and become confidants for speakers who are too timid to express themselves otherwise.
 In some poems, painted figures walk out of the canvas to talk to the speaker (“The Girl Who Talked to Paintings”), in others speakers imagine themselves within the painting (“The Lines”), and in others paintings serve as catalysts’ for the speaker’s fantasy (“Weston’s Cabbage Always Makes Me Cry”).
 All of the poems, therefore, conceive of the boundaries between art and the speaker as porous, dynamic, and constantly shifting.
 While this collection features many different speakers, the poems focus on young women and their desires to subvert social norms, especially related to sexuality and traditional family structures.
-At its core, The Girl Who Talks to Paintings dramatizes the difficulty for women to express themselves and, in keeping with this theme, this collection also features a series of poems that grapple with self-expression and the allusiveness of language.
+At its core, The Girl Who Talked to Paintings dramatizes the difficulty for women to express themselves and, in keeping with this theme, this collection also features a series of poems that grapple with self-expression and the allusiveness of language.

 My first poetry collection, Threads Give Way (Cold Press Publishing, 2010), grew out of my experiences living in France (1990-’91; 2003- ’05), Italy (2001-2000), and Morocco (summer 2008).
 Over the course of 42 pages, this collection meditates on different forms of linguistic, experiential, and perceptual translations from one place to another, from one language to another, and from one sense of self to another.